aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+September 2024: Presented "Protection without poison: why tropical ozone maximizes in the interior of the atmosphere" at the NYU CAOS seminar.
+Thus concludes my fruitful postdoc with Ed Gerber.

 September 2024: New paper published: Match, A., E.P.
 Gerber, S. Fueglistaler, 2024: *Beyond self-healing: stabilizing and destabilizing photochemical adjustment of the ozone layer*.
 Atmos.
 Chem.
 Phys., 24, 10305–10322. [doi](https://doi.org/10.5194/acp-24-10305-2024)

 September 2024: Visited the University of Washington Department of Atmospheric and Climate Sciences for three days, presenting "Protection without poison: why tropical ozone maximizes in the interior of the atmosphere".
 Much appreciation to Peter Blossey for hosting my visit and to Clayton Sasaki for his hospitality.